hkustDB/SparkCQC/README.md

 - mvn(Apache Maven 3.8.4)
 - gnuplot(gnuplot 5.0 patchlevel 0)

+### Hardware
+All experiments were performed on a machine equipped with:
+- processors: 2 x Intel Xeon 2.1GHz processors each having 12 cores/24 threads
+- memory: 416 GB

+The experiment requires 16 cores/32 threads and 400 GB of memory.
+To run in a machine with less memory, you need to manually change the `task*.*.executor.memory` and `task*.any_k.memory` in all the spec files(see the section `Spec Files` below).
+However, doing so may cause OOM or other exceptions in the execution.
+The execution time may be different due to the garbage collection.

 ### Preparation
 Please execute the following scripts or commands to prepare the environment for the experiment.
 The following scripts or commands assume that your current working directory is the **ROOT DIRECTORY** of this project(the same directory as this README file).